MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 - WinUSB co-installer (Winusbcoinstaller.dll)
 - KMDF co-installer (WdfcoinstallerXXX.dll)
 - An .inf file that installs *Winusb.sys* as the device's function driver.
-For more information, see [Writing an .Inf File for WinUSB Installation](#inf).
+For more information, see [Writing a custom INF for WinUSB installation](#writing-a-custom-in-for-winusb-installation).
 - A signed catalog file for the package.
 This file is required to install WinUSB on x64 versions of Windows starting with Vista.

 ![WinUSB installation package.](images/winusb-package.jpg)